Embracer Group: Nordic Games as holding for acquisitions and expansion (2011–2018)

 In June 2011, Nordic Games Holding acquired the assets of the insolvent publisher JoWooD and its subsidiaries.
 The acquired assets were transferred to Nordic Games GmbH, a newly established subsidiary office in Vienna, Austria.
 Several former JoWooD employees were hired by Nordic Games GmbH to work on the backlog sales of former JoWooD properties, and Nordic Games Publishing was integrated into Nordic Games GmbH to facilitate publishing operations.
 Nordic Games Licensing AB, also established in 2011, became the holding company within Nordic Games Holding (later known as Nordic Games Group), as well as the parent company of Nordic Games GmbH.
+Nordic Games acquired the Scandinavian business of retailer Game in May 2012.
 In April 2013, Nordic Games Licensing bought several assets of the bankrupt publisher THQ to be managed by Nordic Games GmbH.
 It obtained the "THQ" trademark in June 2014, intending to use the name as a publishing label for its THQ properties.
 Subsequently, in August 2016, the company changed its name to THQ Nordic, while Nordic Games GmbH became THQ Nordic GmbH.
 According to Wingefors and THQ Nordic GmbH's Reinhard Pollice, the name change was undergone to capitalise on the good reputation of THQ's past, although they avoided naming the companies just "THQ" to avoid connections to the bankrupt publisher's more recent troubled history.